harnalashok/LLMs/install_ai_tools/Readme.md

-## Installing a bundle of AI tools and packages
+## (outdated scripts) Installing a bundle of AI tools and packages
+Updated installation script is [here](https://github.com/harnalashok/LLMs/tree/main/install_ai_tools/quick_flowise_ollama)
 See [here](https://github.com/harnalashok/LLMs/blob/main/wsl%20install%20and%20uninstall%20and%20misc.txt) for installing/uninstalling ubuntu from wsl

 To begin installing all packages, execute the following five commands in *Ubuntu* console (whether Ubuntu machine or WSL).<br>
 Press <b>F2</b> at boot time to change bios settings if you have a problem with UEFI (secure boot).
 Also use <b>Audit mode</b>